just214/CodeDigest/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/Nowayz/CodeDigest/refs/heads/resources/codedigest_logo.png" alt="logo"/>
 </p>
-**CodeDigest** is a single-file Node.js command-line tool that consolidates an entire code repository (directory structure and text-based files) into a digest file for easy consumption by your preferred LLM (Large Language Model).
+**CodeDigest** is a simple single-file Node.js command-line tool that consolidates an entire code repository (directory structure and text-based files) into a digest file for easy consumption by your preferred LLM (Large Language Model).
 It helps you quickly gather all source code in one place so you can feed it into LLM-based tools for analysis, code generation, or any other AI-driven development workflows.

 ## Table of Contents